Comrade-rn/E2C-Arduino-Intro/README.md

 1. a 10k ohm potentiometer.

-\*Note that the images used show an Arduino Micro however, all examples are compatible with the Arduino Uno using the same pin numbers unless otherwise specified.
+\*Note that the images used in the examples show an Arduino Micro however, all examples are compatible with the Arduino Uno using the same pin numbers unless otherwise specified.

 ## Example code